josephmousa/LearnC-CodeCademy/README.md

 # LearnC++ CodeCademy
-Following the "Learn C++" course on codecademy
+Following the "Learn C++" course on codecademy and the provided projects to work on.